DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-resizing.md

 When a user resizes a column, the width of the next column changes.

 - `widget`
-When a user resizes a column, columns located on the right shift, but retain their widths.
-In this mode, column widths cannot be specified using the `auto` and percentage values.
+When a user resizes a column, columns on the right shift but retain their widths.
+In this mode, users cannot use `auto` and percentage values to specify column widths.

 To specify the resizing mode, use the `TableColumnResizing` plugin's `columnResizingMode` property.